Prazz90210/Stock-Data-Streaming-and-Analysis/README.md

 **Real-Time Stock Data Streaming and Analysis**

-This project builds a real-time data streaming architecture.
-Apache Kafka, Zookeeper, and Python are used for fetching, processing, and analyzing stock price data.
-The setup of Kafka and Zookeeper servers, a Kafka producer for fetching stock data from APIs, Kafka consumers for consuming and storing the data, and Python scripts for data analysis and visualization is required.
+**FinalProjectBigData.docx.pdf:** This paper describes a real-time stock prediction project that integrates Hadoop, Kafka, and PySpark to develop a scalable solution for analyzing financial data.
+The authors created an ETL pipeline to process historical and real-time stock data, implementing three technical analysis indicators (Moving Average, Relative Strength Index, and Bollinger Bands) to predict stock trends, with a specific focus on analyzing Nvidia and Tesla stocks.
+The project aims to address limitations in existing stock prediction methods by leveraging distributed computing, real-time data streaming, and advanced analytics to provide more accurate and timely insights for investors.

 Prerequisites